presented by David Piskulic

 Orthopedic Examination of the Pediatric Patient, presented Dr. David Piskulic, provides an overview of pediatric growth and development.
 Dr. Piskulic highlights orthopedic development, reflex integration, gross motor control and development of movement.
 Participants will learn common observational and assessment measures for analysis of pediatric growth and development, as well as how to perform common assessment measures for pediatric patients.
 Dr. Piskulic demonstrates how to recognize development time period for learned skills, such as crawling to walking, jumping, skipping, hopping, and running.

 David Piskulic, PT, DPT, SCS, ATC, is a Pediatric Physical Therapist for St. Louis Children’s Hospital in St. Louis, MO.
 He received his BS in Exercise Science and Athletic Training at Truman State University in Kirksville, MO and his Doctorate in Physical Therapy at Washington University in St. Louis, MO.
-He is an NATA board certified Athletic Trainer and is also an APTA board certified Sports Clinical Specialist.
+He is an NATA board-certified Athletic Trainer and is also an APTA board-certified Sports Clinical Specialist.
 He has more than a decade of experience in both athletic training and physical therapy, working with young and professional athletes.
-Previous experiences include serving as an athletic training intern with the Kansas City Chiefs and providing medical care and sports performance training for high school, DI, DII, and Olympic-Level athletes.
-In the past, David has worked extensively with St. Louis Children’s Hospital as well as with Seattle Children’s Hospital in developing throwing programs and return to sports protocols to return young athletes to competitive play.
+Previous experiences include serving as an athletic training intern with the Kansas City Chiefs and providing medical care and sports performance training for high school, DI, DII, and Olympic-level athletes.
+In the past, David has worked extensively with St. Louis Children’s Hospital as well as with Seattle Children’s Hospital in developing throwing programs and return-to-sports protocols to return young athletes to competitive play.
 He is a team member of the Young Athlete Center and collaborates on their multidisciplinary treatment approach, which works in collaboration with multiple clinicians at Washington University and St. Louis Children’s Hospital to provide comprehensive care to pediatric and adolescent athletes.
-He is a lab assistant with the Washington University Program in Physical Therapy and is an active speaker, lecturer, and blogger on topics related to sports pediatric physical therapy, overhead throwing injuries, and return to sports testing for pediatric athletes.
+He is a lab assistant with the Washington University Program in Physical Therapy and is an active speaker, lecturer, and blogger on topics related to sports pediatric physical therapy, overhead throwing injuries, and return-to-sports testing for pediatric athletes.

 In the first chapter of this course, Dr. Piskulic discusses skeletal, musculo-tendinous, and ligamentous development.
 Participants will review the stages of growth, early stages of Osteogenesis, and ossification sites of growth plates.